- Basal and squamous cell skin cancer treatment

 Immune response modifiers, photodynamic therapy, or topical chemotherapy

-These treatments are sometimes considered as options for treating very superficial tumors (tumors that have not extended too deeply into the skin).
-Close follow-up is needed because these treatments do not destroy any cancer cells that are deep under the surface.
+These treatments are sometimes options for treating very superficial tumors (tumors that have not grown too deeply into the skin).
+Close follow-up is needed because these treatments do not destroy any cancer cells that have grown deep below the surface.

-Cryosurgery can be used for some small basal cell carcinomas but is not usually recommended for larger tumors or those on certain parts of the nose, ears, eyelids, scalp, or legs.
+Cryotherapy (cryosurgery) can be used for some small basal cell carcinomas, but it’s not usually recommended for larger tumors or those on certain parts of the nose, ears, eyelids, scalp, or legs.

 Targeted therapy for advanced basal cell cancers